Get to grips with PowerPoint’s built-in 3D objects to bring your presentation to life.

 - Binary GL Transmission Format – *.glb files

-- Pan & Zoom – control how your 3D image fits within the frame.
-Click the Pan & Zoom button then click and drag the object within the frame to move it.
+Control how your 3D image fits within the frame.
+Click the Pan & Zoom button, then click and drag the 3D object to move it.

 Use the Zoom arrow on the right-side of the frame to make the object appear larger or smaller.